 If your business is incorporated in the UK, you need to register for VAT in the UK.
 Depending on the products and services you sell in the UK or other EU member states, you may have to register for VAT in the respective member states as required.

-If your buyer is from the UK where your business is domiciled then the VAT rate of UK is applied, irrespective of the buyer being a consumer or a business.
+If your buyer is from the UK where your business is domiciled then the VAT rate of the UK is applied, irrespective of whether the buyer is a consumer or a business.

 If your buyer is from a different EU member state, the VAT rates depend on the type of service you are providing: